pmjones/adr/TRADEOFFS.md

 }
 ```

 However, cases that start out simple may become complex later, whether gradually or suddenly.
-So, even simple cases might benefit from the cleaner separations of ADR as a hedge against future unknowns.
+So, even simple cases might benefit from the cleaner separations of ADR as a hedge against the unknowns of the future.